vespa/semantic-schema-parser/README.md

 # Semantic Schema Parser

-A Nodejs modulo who extracts from HTML the http://schema.org micro-data and convert it to a JSON object.
+A Nodejs module to extract http://schema.org micro-data from HTML and convert it in a JSON object.

 ## Install
     npm install semantic-schema-parser